mIRC-Scripters/mirckb/docs/source/commands/closefserves.rst

 /closefserves
 =============

-.. warning:: This feature has essentially been replaced by **/close** command.
+.. attention:: This feature has essentially been replaced by :doc:`/close </commands/close>`.

 The **/closefserves** command is used to close all inactive fserver windows; Inactive windows are the ones in which the DCC connection was closed but the window remained open.